 regular websites: Depending on the browser, regular websites could be displayed in either text or full HTML format.
 The first cell phone to offer text-only web browsing was the Nokia Communicator 9000 in 1996.
 Full HTML browsing came along in 1997 on phones using the Hitchhiker mobile browser.

-In the 1990s, cell phones didn't have wi-fi capability yet.
+Cell phones didn't have wi-fi capability yet.
 They accessed the Internet through the service provider's regular cellular network.

 smartphones PDAs are pocket-sized digital organizers.
 When the functions of a PDA are combined with those of a cell phone, you have the PDA phone.
 In addition to the phone, typical features include a calendar, address book, notepad, calculator and world clock.
 Internet access may or may not be included.